 If you graduated before 2012/3 you won’t automatically have a Gradintel account, but as long as your module results are held on our electronic student records, it should still be possible for us to produce a digital transcript for you.
-Our HEAR team manage Gradintel accounts for King's students, so if this is you, please contact the HEAR team directly for support.
+If this is you, please log a case and we'll liaise with the HEAR team to support you.

 Did you know that an employer, agency, embassy or other third party can verify your degree online?
 They can go directly to an online service called HEDD and we recommend this for those looking for an education verification for a King's graduate in addition to your transcript and degree certificate.
 Find out more in our article How can an employer or other agency verify a degree from King’s?